jmigpin/editor/README.md

 button2: close column<br>

 ### Row
-Any button press: make row active to layout toolbar commands.<br>
+Any button press: make row active to layout toolbar commands<br>

 ## Commands
 ### Layout toolbar commands (top toolbar)
 ListSessions: lists saved sessions<br>
 SaveSession <name>: save session to ~/.editor_sessions.json<br>
-DeleteSession: deletes the session from the sessions file.<br>
+DeleteSession: deletes the session from the sessions file<br>
 NewColumn: opens new column<br>
 NewRow: opens new row<br>
 SaveAllFiles: saves all files<br>
 ReloadAll: reloads all filepaths<br>
 ReloadAllFiles: reloads all filepaths that are files<br>
-Exit: exists the program<br>
+Exit: exits the program<br>

 Note: Some row commands work on the layout toolbar because they act on the current active row (ex: Find, Replace).